yarnpkg/website/_posts/2017-07-26-introducing-workspaces.md

 The top-level `package.json` defines the root of the project, and folders with other package.json files are the Workspaces.
 Workspaces usually are published to a registry like npm.
-While the the root is not supposed to be consumed as a package, it usually contains the glue code or business specific code that is not useful for sharing with other projects, that is why we mark it as “private”.
+While the root is not supposed to be consumed as a package, it usually contains the glue code or business specific code that is not useful for sharing with other projects, that is why we mark it as “private”.

 The following example is a simplified root `package.json` that enables Workspaces for the project and defines third-party packages needed for the project build and test environment.